 Rather than using ordinary grocery store female turkeys that are usually about 20 pounds, Disney's supplier, Uncle John's Pride, uses Tom turkeys, male birds that can grow up to 50 pounds, with legs that run about 1 1/2 pounds.
 Tom drumsticks this large are hard to find but your butcher may be able to order them for you.
 If not, my recipe works fine with hens' legs, typically 10 to 12 ounces, they will just be smaller and cook faster.
 Not many stores carry solo turkey legs, but if you ask your butcher, he or she can order them, usually in just a few days.
 If you can't get them, the recipe works just fine on chicken legs.

-Disney legs are injected with a curing brine with a special pink curing salt that gives it a pink color, and then it is smoked.
+Disney legs are injected with a curing brine with a special curing salt that gives it a pink color, and then it is smoked.
 No wonder most folks say it tastes like ham.
 That's how they make wet cured ham.
 And that's how you sell drinks!
 Even if you have an injector, I recommend this method of soaking in the curing brine since a single needle injector tends to create pockets of brine in small cuts like this.

 Takes.
 10 minutes of preparation, 24 hours to cure, 90 minutes to cook.